 Bake for thirty minutes.
 Serve decorated with sweetened whipped cream.

-To make this traditional pudding dessert recipe, put 1 quart ripe blueberries, 3/4 cup sugar, and 1/2 cup water in a large pot, cover with a lid, and boil gently until there's plenty of juice.
+To make this old fashioned pudding dessert recipe, put 1 quart ripe blueberries, 3/4 cup sugar, and 1/2 cup water in a large pot, cover with a lid, and boil gently until there's plenty of juice.

 To Make the Dumplings: